How to Check Plugins and Themes for Updates

 As noted above, a trusted hosted provider should be able to relieve the tedious aspects of plugin and theme maintenance, allowing you to reap the benefits of WordPress and use these different elements effectively on your sites.

-While WP Engine offers Smart Plugin Manager as an add-on across its suite of plans, all of our customers enjoy the benefits of X, Y, and Z, giving them peace of mind when it comes to their plugins, themes, and their WordPress sites.
+While WP Engine offers Smart Plugin Manager as an add-on across our suite of plans, all of our customers enjoy the benefits of our enterprise-grade security measures, giving them peace of mind when it comes to their plugins, themes, and their WordPress sites.

 Themes and Plugin Recommendations for Your WordPress Site